The Short, Short Version

 What are the Benefits of Cyanuric Acid (Pool Chlorine Stabilizer)?

 The most apparent and obvious benefit of using cyanuric acid to stabilize your pool chlorine is cost savings.
-Without stabilizer, you will go through chlorine faster than Trump goes through cabinet members.
+Without stabilizer, you will go through chlorine faster than puppies go through chew toys.
 Up to 90% of your free chlorine may be lost within 2 hours of exposure to direct sunlight.
 How expensive would it be to replace your chlorine every few hours?

 The introduction of cyanuric acid chlorine stabilizer can increase the lifespan of your pool’s free chlorine by 3 to 5 times, depending on the amount of direct sunlight your pool receives.
 To really stretch the value of adding stabilizer, we recommend adding chlorine after sunset.
 This can increase your free chlorine’s lifespan by an additional 2 to 3 times compared to adding chlorine in the morning.

 What are the Detriments of Using Cyanuric Acid (Pool Chlorine Stabilizer)?

 At this point, you may be thinking cyanuric acid is a godsend.
 It is to chlorine what that drug was to Bradley Cooper in the movie Limitless.
 However, just like there were downsides to taking the Limitless drug, there are also downsides to using pool chlorine stabilizer.

 The most important downside is that cyanuric acid reduces the chlorine’s Oxidation Reduction Potential (ORP).
 Meaning, it reduces free chlorine’s ability to sanitize bacteria and other harmful microorganisms.
 So, if you use chlorine stabilizer, you will also need to use more chlorine to get the same sanitizing effect as unstable chlorine.